amirkdv/biseqt/docs/docs.rst

    beginning/end of the two sequences are considered,
 -  *Anchored Overlap* alignments where we demand both the suffix-prefix constraint and either of the start or end anchored constraints.
-This mdoe of alignment is specifically designed for seed extension in `assembly <#genome-assembly>`__.
+This mode of alignment is specifically designed for seed expansion in `assembly <#genome-assembly>`__.
 -  *Affine gap* penalties are supported.
 -  *Banded* alignments are supported.
--  Alignment can be limited to a *frame* for each sequence.
+-  Alignment can be limited to a *frame* for each sequence, i.e using a pair of ``min_idx,max_idx`` provided for both sequences.

 The result of an alignment performed by ``pw.AlignProblem`` is a score and potentially a traced-back ``pw.Transcript`` which is represented as